University of Oregon, B.A., 1980, History with Honors

 United States Supreme Court

 Kevin has more than 30 years' experience in the fields of complex commercial and business litigation.
 He has represented clients in trials, arbitrations and administrative-contested cases throughout the United States.
 In addition, he has conducted numerous confidential investigations of alleged corporate and employee malfeasance in the U.S., Canada, Asia and Europe.
-He also has substantial experience in public contract disputes and construction litigation.

 Kevin is the head of Cable Huston's litigation and trial practice group, and was the firm's managing partner for more than 12 years.
 In 2016, he was appointed to be the General Counsel for the Archdiocese of Portland in Oregon.